2025 OCDLA Annual Conference: Fighting Forward

 Dutch Johnson, Engineer, Wiltshire Forensic Biomechanics, Glendale AZ

-Breakout: Supervised Practice Portfolio Examination (SPPE), Part 2: How to Engage Our Future Criminal Defenders
+Breakout: Supervised Practice Portfolio Examination (SPPE), Part 2: SPPE In Practice: Lessons from the Field

-Laura Fine, Supervising Attorney, and Corinne Havenick, SPPE student, Eugene; Carrie Petersen, Supervising Attorney, Public Defender of Marion County and Kia Tolbert, Supervising Attorney, Umpqua Valley Public Defender
+Laura Fine, Supervising Attorney, Eugene; Carrie Petersen, Supervising Attorney, Public Defender of Marion County and Kia Tolbert, Former SPPE Candidate (Program Completed), Umpqua Valley Public Defender

 5:00 CLE adjourns for the day.